Eric Omondi

 Eric Omondi (born 9 March 1982) is a Kenyan comedian and actor.
 He made his comedy debut in Churchill Show, a comedy show that airs on NTV in 2008.
-He has since won three African Entertainment Awards USA for 'Best Comedian' in 2018, 2019 and 2020.
+He has since won three African Entertainment Awards, USA for 'Best Comedian' in 2018, 2019 and 2020.

 Early life and education

 Omondi is the second-born in a family of four in Kisumu County.
 He attended Kondele Primary School then Kisumu Boys High School.
 He later joined Daystar University and pursued a course in Mass Communication and Journalism.

 Marriages and family

 Omondi had once promised to marry his Italian girlfriend Shantal following their public engagement after being together for nearly five years.
 However, in 2018 the couple announced their breakup.

+Kenyan journalist Jacque Maribe has publicly stated that she shares a son with Omondi.
+In 2021, Omondi mentioned that he requested for a DNA test to confirm paternity which he claimed Maribe had not honored.

+Omondi shares a daughter with his ex fiancée Lynne Njiha.
+The couple broke up in 2025.

 Career

 Omondi started his career with a brief stint as a news reporter for NTV Kenya before meeting Daniel Ndambuki in 2006.
 He broke into the limelight in 2008 after he made an appearance on NTV's Churchill Show.
 In 2015, he left the show, to host his own show called Hawayuni, which aired on KTN but was short-lived.
 He also did ‘Somewhere in Africa’ and ‘Untamed’.

 In March 2017, Omondi became the first Kenyan ever to appear on The Tonight Show Starring Jimmy Fallon.

 In 2020, he introduced a controversial show dubbed 'Wife Material' with its first season coming to an end with a wedding with Band Beca's Carol.
 The second season featured women from Kenya, Tanzania and Uganda which saw him arrested.
 The show was later suspended by the Kenya Film and Classification Board (KFCB).
 Omondi was awarded the title of Comedian of the Year by African Entertainment Awards, USA (AEAUSA) for a third consecutive time in 2020.

 Omondi has since expressed his interest to get into politics.

+In early 2026, Omondi actively campaigned for the Lang'ata Constituency parliamentary seat in the upcoming 2027 Kenyan general elections, declaring his intention to run as an independent candidate."Eric Omondi Leads Lang’ata MP Race: New 2026 Opinion Poll" (2026) A February 2026 opinion poll by Politrack Africa showed him leading potential contenders with 40.2% support if the election were held at that time."LANG'ATA MEMBER OF PARLIAMENT OPINION POLL {19th FEB 2026}" (2026)"Jalang'o Urges Eric Omondi to Contest for Embakasi East MP Seat, Not Lang'ata" (2025) (Note: Earlier reports from late 2025 show incumbent responses to his declared interest.)